 Realistically, the x-ray doses required for podiatry are relatively harmless (for anyone who is not pregnant).
 However, we recognize your concern and we use a special x-ray machine specifically designed to x-ray the foot and ankle, and we strictly adhere to state rules and regulations.
 We also use digital x-rays, which usually require much less radiation than conventional x-rays.

-Patients who have had prior treatment often see a podiatrist at our podiatry practice for a second opinion to see if we can help.
+Patients who have had prior treatment often see a podiatrist at our podiatry practice for a second opinion.
 Our podiatrists enjoy treating challenging problems and they are often able to lessen these patients’ pain and improve their problems.
 Dr. Nirenberg is one of the few forensic podiatrists in the U.S. and loves a good challenge.
-To read more about his forensic cases Click Here or read patient reviews of our expert care by clicking here.
+To read more about Dr. Nirenberg’s forensic cases Click Here or read patient reviews of our expert care by clicking here.